 5. Salesforce Starter — Honourable Mention for Growing Teams

-Salesforce’s entry-level offering (Starter Suite, from $25/user/month) is worth mentioning for small businesses that expect to grow into mid-market.
+Salesforce’s entry-level offering is worth mentioning for small businesses that expect to grow into mid-market.
 The full Salesforce ecosystem is the most capable in the CRM world for complex sales processes, reporting, and customisation.
 At the starter tier, it’s competitive in price — but the real Salesforce value only emerges once you’re investing in customisation, AppExchange apps, and admin resources.
 Choosing Salesforce as a small business makes most sense when you’re planning for significant growth in the next two years and want to avoid a CRM migration.

 Quick Comparison